 We do radon testing in the following areas: Ottawa, Nepean, Barrhaven, Kanata, Carp, Stittsville, Orleans, Chelsea, Rockland, Carleton Place, Almonte, Kemptville, Gatineau, aylmer & Wakefield, PQ.
-Our Radon Gas Testing Service is provided by a C-NRPP & Health Canada certified radon gas testing Specialist with 12 years experience.
+Our Radon Gas Testing Service is provided by a C-NRPP & Health Canada certified radon gas testing Specialist & Lab with 17 years experience.
 We also provide a Radon Gas Testing service for various levels of government including the military.

 NEW** Radon Videos

 "The Surgeon General's Other Warning" World's 2nd leading cause of lung cancer.
 Cause of 15% of lung cancers Odorless and tasteless gas.
 Caused by the decay of soil and water.
 Radon is a colorless, odorless, and tasteless radioactive gas and can be found at home, work, or your child's school - virtually anywhere in all Provinces & Territories!
 It can harm those most dear to you without any signs at all RADON GAS-THE SILENT KILLER !!!

 Radon (Rn) is an inert, radioactive gas formed by the decay of radium which exists naturally in soil, rock and ground water.
 It is found in most soils, rocks and mineral deposits, especially in areas where there are uranium and phosphate deposits.
 It decays in days and changes to four short-lived radon progeny.
 Radon progeny are solids that often physically or chemically attach themselves to particulates.
 When inhaled, they are deposited along the respiratory tract.

 Health Effects: The decay of progeny by alpha emission damages living tissue.
 Most lung concerns which are not causes by tobacco smoke (10% to 20%) are attributed to Radon progeny.